The Leaders Council

 Kevin is holding morning and afternoon clinics, strictly by appointment, from 8.30am to 1pm and from 3pm to 5.30pm.
-However, we have suspended all but urgent surgery at this time.

 We are making the clinic as safe as possible, both for our clients and staff, and have instituted government guidelines for social distancing.
 We would ask all our clients to closely observe the following: